-Most of the time, you may work on a single slide in your PowerPoint presentation — but there are times when you want to copy, duplicate, reorder, or even delete a bunch of slides.
+Most of the time, you may work on a single slide in your PowerPoint presentation, but there are times when you want to copy, duplicate, reorder, or even delete a bunch of slides.
 It’s in scenarios like these that you will encounter PowerPoint 2016’s Slide Sorter view.
 Among the various views available in PowerPoint 2016 to play and edit your presentations, we have already covered both Normal view and Outline view.
-Although Slide Sorter view does not let you edit individual slide objects, but it does let you work with the whole slide itself — any edits made will influence one or more slides, depending upon your selection.
+Although Slide Sorter view does not let you edit individual slide objects, it does let you work with the whole slide itself.
+Any edits made will influence one or more slides, depending on your selection.